robinhood/faust/docs/userguide/agents.rst

                       value_type=Model,
                       ...)

-If the topic description provides multiple topic names, the main topic of the agent will be the first topic in that list (``"topic_name1"``).
+Should the topic description provide multiple topic names, the main topic of the agent will be the first topic in that list (``"topic_name1"``).

-The ``key_type`` and ``value_type`` describes how messages in the topics are serialized.
-This can either be a model (such as :class:`faust.Record`, ), a :class:`faust.Codec`, or the name of a serializer.
-If not specified then the default serializer defined by the app will be used.
+The ``key_type`` and ``value_type`` describe how to serialize and deserialize messages in the topic, and you provide it as a model (such as :class:`faust.Record`), a :class:`faust.Codec`, or the name of a serializer.

+If not specified it will use the default serializer defined by the app.

 .. tip::

-    If you don't specify a topic, the agent will use the agent name as topic: the name will be the fully qualified name of the agent function (e.g. ``examples.agent.adder``).
+    If you don't specify a topic, the agent will use the agent name as the topic: the name will be the fully qualified name of the agent function (e.g., ``examples.agent.adder``).

 .. seealso::